 For very large volume installations of LISTSERV Maestro, a separate instance of LISTSERV can be used just to process bounces.
-From the LISTSERV Connection screen, select the Use dedicated server option if you want more settings for this LISTSERV instance to appear (see Figure 12 Dedicated Bounce Server18).
+From the LISTSERV Connection screen, select the Use dedicated server option if you want more settings for this LISTSERV instance to appear.

-If the dedicated bounce processing host has only a single name, enter that name into the LISTSERV Host field of the LISTSERV Connection screen (see Figure 12 Dedicated Bounce Server18).
+If the dedicated bounce processing host has only a single name, enter that name into the LISTSERV Host field of the LISTSERV Connection screen.
 Select Use LISTSERV host name as given above from the External Host Name drop-down menu.
 Fill in the other appropriate information, the TCPGUI port, the client address and password following the same rules outlined in Section 4.2 Preparing LISTSERV Maestro to Send DISTRIBUTE Jobs to LISTSERV.